 The sigmoid sinus is a continuation of the transverse sinus and drains into the internal jugular vein.

 The cavernous sinus is found on either side of the sella turcica.
-It drains the blood from the ophthalmic veins as shown in the figure below.
+It drains the blood from the ophthalmic veins, as shown in the figure below.
 The blood then drains into the internal jugular vein via the superior and inferior petrosal sinuses.

 The veins of the brain lie within the brain structures.
-They are further categorized into superficial and deep system.
+They are further categorized into a superficial and deep system.

 The superficial venous system consists of: